 You can find a PDF version of our introductory brochure here.
 As well, the video and slide presentation below provide a more comprehensive introduction to Trailblazer Foundation.

-Trailblazer Foundation's five staff work in both Cambodia and the United States.
-Our three staff in the U.S. work remotely in Wyoming, Colorado, and California.
+Trailblazer Foundation's four staff work in both Cambodia and the United States.
+Our three staff in the U.S. work remotely in Colorado, California and Oregon.
 Also, our Cambodia affiliate, Trailblazer Angkor, has eleven staff who implement Trailblazer's four programs.

 Trailblazer Foundation was founded in 2004.
 The co-founders chose the name because they were blazing a new trail in rural community development, by being the first non-government organization to work in the rural villages of Cambodia's Siem Reap province.